anna-hope/ray-tracer-challenge/NOTES.md

 In addition, it feels like some of the patterns are not implemented correctly.
 For example, the `BlendedPattern` does not seem to do much.

+### Cones

+The end cap of a cone gets rendered even if it is beyond the cones minimum/maximum.
+All the tests for cones pass, but this is obviously broken.

 ## Ideas for future improvements/enhancements

-- The ray tracer technically supports multiple light sources, but rendering scenes with more than one light source is very slow and seems somewhat broken.
+- The ray tracer technically supports multiple light sources, but rendering scenes with more than one light source is slow.
 - The YAML format to describe scenes as specified by the book doesn't include support for material patterns.
 I need to figure out how to extend it so that all the pattern code doesn't just go to waste.